INAV T-tail Layout Fixed-wing Tuning Guide

 For detailed instructions on how to set channel endpoints in EdgeTX, refer to this article: https://docs.speedybee.cn/plane/inav/settings/rc/edgetx-endpoint-setup.html

-- Navigate to the MDL / MIXES page on your transmitter.Check if channels CH1–CH4 are configured as shown If not, adjust the transmitter mixes accordingly
+• Navigate to the MDL/MIXES page and ensure CH1–CH4 are configured as illustrated.
+If not, adjust your radio mixes accordingly.

 3.5.2 Arming Channel Setup